 “Incredibly overpriced for what it offers.
 They have very limited programs to choose from, they don’t regularly add new ones.
 I’ve had the subscription for 6 months and they only added mediation classes.
 Barre/pilates programs only tone already fit people– don’t anticipate losing weight or feeling satisfied with that program.
 Program limitations mean once you finish one, you’d be hard pressed to find another program in OpenFit that you’d like.
 Beachbody blows this garbage out of the water.”

 Bottom Line on OpenFit

 We were pleasantly surprised by OpenFit.
 The program offers plenty of tools to help individuals live healthier lives without a high price tag.
 Our only concern is the lack of contact information and the few details about long-term behavioral changes needed.

-If you are looking for an effective weight-loss program to try, we suggest one that is easy to use and is backed by science.
+If you are looking for an effective weight-loss program to try, we suggest easy to use and backed by science.

 Among the best in apps for weight loss is Noom.
 The program incorporates psychology, health education and lessons, changes in eating habits, and personal coaching to ensure the user loses weight and keeps it off.
 Noom has been clinically proven to promote weight loss and weight maintenance.